TapWater/TapWater-Docs/System Requirements Specification.md

 #### 4.1.1	Description and Priority

 Users will record their consumption of water throughout the day manually by choosing from three different categories: a "drink", a "glass", or a "bottle".
 A drink constitutes 4 oz of water, a glass constitutes
 8 oz of water, and a bottle constitutes 16 oz of water.
-This features is critical to the overal usability of the application, so it is of high priority.
+This features is critical to the overal usability of the system, so it is of high priority.

 #### 4.1.2	Stimulus/Response Sequences

-The user is presumed to be registered and logged in to the application.
-From the main screen, the three TapWater water consumption sizes are presented and selectable.
-The user will select one of these when they have drank a matching amount of water.
-This will increment the total amount of water drank in the day by the selected amount, as well as record the selection in the user's drink history.
+1. From the main screen, the three TapWater water consumption sizes are presented and selectable.
+2. The user will select one of these when they have drank a matching amount of water.
+3. This will increment the total amount of water drank in the day by the selected amount, as well as record the selection in the user's drink history.

 #### 4.1.3	Functional Requirements